EnMasseProject/enmasse/mqtt-over-amqp/docs/operations_subscription_unsubscription.md

 * $mqtt.to.[client-id]

 The AMQP message is used by FE for building the _PUBLISH_ message to send to the MQTT client (see “Publishing”).
-The _PUBACK_ (QoS 1) or _PUBREC_/_PUBCOMP_ (QoS 2) are used by FE and related AMQP client for sending the disposition with right settlement.

 ![Subscribe](../images/07_subscribe.png)

+## Unsubscribe

 The MQTT client sends an _UNSUBSCRIBE_ message to FE which maps to the following AMQP message.